City buyer path · Dubai · Private-client + family-office hub

 • Operating groups arriving through Emaar, DAMAC, or developer-adjacent commercial channels.
 Real-estate, construction-services, and operating-platform groups whose Dubai entry point is developer-adjacent rather than financial.

-Dubai runs a different commercial register from Abu Dhabi.
+Dubai runs a different commercial language from Abu Dhabi.
 The weight sits on private-client counterparties rather than on institutional-anchor counterparties.
 DIFC operates in Common Law with the DIFC Courts and the DFSA.
 ADGM operates in Common Law with the ADGM Courts and the FSRA.
 The two financial centres now match each other on most legal and regulatory measures and diverge on the ecosystem they sit inside.

 !